openscm/openscm/docs/development.rst

 *************************

-In the :func:`~openscm.adapter.Adapter.run` and :func:`~openscm.adapter.Adapter.step` function you should directly write the relevant output parameters.
+In the :func:`~openscm.adapter.Adapter.run` and :func:`~openscm.adapter.Adapter.step` methods you should directly write the relevant output parameters.
 Refer to the :ref:`low-level-interface` documentation on how to do so.